mendesalex89/ETL_project/README.md

    git clone https://github.com/mendesalex89/ETL_project
    cd ETL_project

-## Negotiation questions
+Data Analysis
+Key Questions Addressed
 What factors most influence the cost of health insurance?

-Analysis of the impact of age, BMI, number of children, smoking and region on the cost.
+Analysis of the impact of age, BMI, number of children, smoking, and region on the cost.
 Is there transparency between smoking and insurance costs?
 Compare the average cost between smokers and non-smokers.
 How does the cost of insurance vary by region?
 Analyze the distribution of costs in different regions.
 What is the distribution of BMI between different age groups and how does this impact costs?
 Check how obesity (high BMI) at different ages influences the cost of insurance.
 What is the typical profile of those expected to have higher insurance costs?

-identify common characteristics in beneficiaries who pay more for insurance.
+Identify common characteristics in beneficiaries who pay more for insurance.
+Interactive Chat Feature
+The dashboard now includes an interactive chat feature powered by OpenAI that allows users to ask questions about the dataset and receive real-time responses.
+This feature enhances user engagement and provides instant insights into the data.